JobNewton-Inc/timesheets/README.md

 ## Timesheets

-A micro-app to generate printable timesheets for your small business.
+A micro-application to generate printable timesheets for your small business.

 ## License